timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

       command: echo $GOOGLE_PLAY_CREDS_JSON > android-developer-creds.json
 ```

 This will write the JSON to a file so it can be read when fastlane builds.
 The JSON is not logged to the CI logs.
+Add `android-developer-creds.json` to your `.gitignore`.

 #### Android code signing